 We met at a jazz bar.
 Thea Habersetzer wanted a fresh logo design for a company she was going to start soon, and said she knew right away when we met that DK would be her designer.
 “I liked your energy,” she said.
-Architects and DK just sort of naturally get along.
-It’s amazing, too, to find ourselves working with so many architects who have such distinct tastes, values, and ideals.
+Architects, builders and other design professionals and DK just sort of naturally get along.
+It’s amazing, too, to find ourselves working with so many designers who have such distinct tastes, values, and ideals.
 You still find it’s possible to create distinct identities, because the companies are as personal as the people who build them.

 Here is the original post.

-A new business card and fresh logo for a Seattle architect
+A new business card and fresh logo for a Seattle builder

 Every once in a while, we get new business cards.